Roger Martin (actor)

-Roger Martin is a British actor and theatre director whose acting career has spanned four decades, during which time he has appeared in the theatre and films, while his television roles have included sitcoms and serious dramas.
-Martin is also the Artistic Director of Fresh Look Theatre and Chairman of the Eastside Educational Trust.
+Roger Martin (1 July 1952 – 14 July 2026) was a British actor and theatre director whose acting career spanned four decades, during which time he appeared in the theatre and films, while his television roles included sitcoms and serious dramas.
+Martin was also the Artistic Director of Fresh Look Theatre and Chairman of the Eastside Educational Trust.

 Early years

-Martin was born in Burslem in Stoke-on-Trent.
+Martin was born in Burslem in Stoke-on-Trent in 1952.
 His father was a Physics teacher, and his mother a telephonist.
 His maternal grandfather was a specialist gentleman’s outfitter, the sign above his shop announcing him as a ‘Hatter and Hosier’.
 Martin's paternal grandfather worked in the pottery industry initially and ended his working life as a rent collector for the local council.

 He attended Wolstanton County Grammar School, where his interest in drama was first awakened when he took leading roles in school plays for 8 consecutive years under the direction of his English Master, Gordon Renshaw, who instilled in Martin a love for drama.
 He also acted in Gilbert and Sullivan productions under his Music Master, John Fenna.
 During the late 1960s and early 1970s he was the bass guitarist and vocalist in a band called 'Gollum' which played in and around the Potteries.

 Martin trained as an actor at the Guildhall School of Music and Drama, and made his professional debut in his home town of Stoke-on-Trent, acting from 1974 to 1976 with the Victoria Theatre Company under its founder and Artistic Director Peter Cheeseman.